apptension/wordpress_recruitment_task/README.md

 Functions folder located under `app/themes/apptension-theme/functions`.

-`rest-api-routes.php`

-Register new route for WP REST API endpoint which is used in search preview.
-This is a place for defining what post type will be used or what data the endpoint will return.

-`nav.php`

-Place for registering location for menus.
-Currently defined Primary Navigation is a main menu in the navigation bar.
-In admin dashboard under `Appearance -> Menus` you can choose menu which will be show here.

 ### Plugins

 `install-entrypoint.sh` file define plugins which will be installed as a starting point in certain project.
 Plugins come from